coolcut/2020.fruechtl.me/journal/11ty-with-sass-support.md

 At first, I struggled a bit with this setup, because 11ty didn't pick up the changes of the freshly generated `.css` files after I saved a `.scss` file.
 After some digging, I found the problem.
 Because I've added the generated `.css` files to my `.gitignore` and 11ty is using the `.gitignore` itself to ignore all referenced directories and files, the changes weren't showing up.

 Thankfully, 11ty has a fix for this.
-I just added an option to the `.eleventy.js` file like so:
+I've added an option to the `.eleventy.js` file like so:

 ```js
 module.exports = function(eleventyConfig) {